The combinations in this section include all of the striking sequences where one hand is closed and the other is open.

 Uraken Tsuki – Tiger Claw

-Like an augmented block, the Morote Ken Tsuki places your palm or fist of the opposite arm on the forearm of your striking side.
-This provides some increase in power at the cost of having your guard out of position.
+Like an augmented block, an augmented strike places your palm or the fist of the opposite arm on the forearm of the hand delivering a strike.
+If the augmentation employs a closed fist, then the knuckles of the closed fist press into the forearm of the striking arm.
+The augmentation provides some increase in power at the cost of having your guard out of position.
 It also helps ensure your strike stays within your center triangle.
 The strike might best be used in situations where you are behind or above your opponent and there is little chance they may be striking you at the same time.